particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 - Developer team members may want to claim the test devices on their desks to their own account rather than a single account or customer account.
 This simplifies flashing firmware to their devices.

+If you are using integrations, the choices made here affect where to put your integration.
+In most cases, you should put the integration in your product.
+If you are claiming all devices to a single account you could possibly put the integration there, however it's still generally better to put the integration in the product.
+If you are using unclaimed product devices or customer claiming, you must put the integration in your product.

 ## Development Tools

 ### Workbench